HYUNDAI Elantra 2024

 Mechanical overview

-The Elantra migrated to a new platform when it was renewed some three years ago.
+The Hyundai Elantra migrated to a new platform when it was renewed some three years ago.
 Both stiffer and lighter than its predecessor, this structure features a lower driving position and adjusted proportions for a sleeker stance and, in theory, a more dynamic feel than before.

 This platform has also paved the way for a hybrid powertrain in Hyundai’s compact car.
 Similar to the Kia Niro Hybrid, this system combines a 1.6-litre four-cylinder with an electric motor and a 1.32kWh lithium-ion battery.
 The 139hp are channelled through a six-speed dual-clutch automatic gearbox.
 Available only on the Luxury model, this $2500 option also provides independent rear suspension.